-- No alternative location for such shared-use path, access, minor utility and utility line not associated with public water or public sewer, water line and/or septic line is feasible or available; and - f.
+- f.
 The use of a private road to provide access to multiple lots in lieu of using separate driveways to provide access to such lots is required to the maximum extent feasible where such private road will minimize or eliminate land disturbance; and - g.
-Shared-use path design must comply with standards in Section 7.07.03.

-2. Utility Lines Associated with Public Water or Public Sewer.

-- a.
-No utility lines associated with public water or public sewer are permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 50%. - b.
-Utility lines associated with public water must be located within or directly adjacent to the right-ofway of existing or approved roads.
-The development standards of this section do not apply to such water lines. - c.
-The use of directional drilling to install utility lines associated with public water or public sewer through Adjacent Steep Slopes or Very Steep Slope Areas is permitted in accordance with the following: - 1.
+Shared-use path design must comply with standards in Section 7.07.03. - 2.
+Utility Lines Associated with Public Sanitary Sewer and Water Lines or Public Sewer. - a.
+No utility lines associated with public sanitary water or public sewer and/or water lines are permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 50%. - b.
+PublicUtility lines associated with public water lines must be located within or directly adjacent to the right-of-way of existing or approved roads.
+The development standards of this Sectionsection do not apply to such water lines. - c.
+The use of directional drilling to install utility lines associated with public sanitary water or public sewer and/or water lines through Adjacent Steep Slopes or Very Steep Slope Areas is permitted in accordance with the following: - 1.
 Development standards 1, 2, and 3 in Table 6.04-1 do not apply to such directional drilling; and - 2.
 The drilling start and end locations must not result in disturbance to Adjacent Steep Slopes or Very Steep Slope Areas. - d.
 Land disturbing activities in Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 25% to 50% must be avoided to the maximum extent feasible when determining the alignment of gravity sanitary sewer and/or water lines. - e.
 For the purpose of these development standards, Adjacent Steep Slopes and Very Steep Slope Areas are to be determined using the best-available site-specific data that has been reviewed and approved by the County. - f.
-Utility lines associated with public water or public sewer are permitted to cross a maximum distance of 200 feet of any 1 contiguous Adjacent Steep Slopes or Very Steep Slope Area through the Zoning Administrator pursuant to Section 10.02 Determination. - 1.
-The Zoning Administrator may approve an increase to this maximum distance of up to an additional 300 feet provided that the longer crossing distance is found to reduce or have minimal impacts to other environmentally sensitive areas (streams, wetlands, riparian buffers, etc.), as demonstrated by applicable information and/or reports/studies requested by the Zoning Administrator, including, but not limited to: - a.
+Public sanitary sewer and/or water linesUtility lines associated with public water or public sewer are permitted to cross a maximum distance of 200 feet of any 1 contiguous Adjacent Steep Slopes or Very Steep Slope Areathrough the Zoning Administrator pursuant to Section 10.02 Determination. - The Zoning Administrator may approve an increase to this maximum distance of up to an additional 300 feet provided that the longer crossing distance is found to reduce or have minimal impacts to other environmentally sensitive areas (streams, wetlands, riparian buffers, etc.), as demonstrated by applicable information and/or reports/studies requested by the Zoning Administrator, including, but not limited to: - a.
 Geotechnical study; - b.
 Geophysical study; - c.
 Preliminary soils review; - d.
 U.S. Army Corps of Engineers approved wetland delineation; - e.
 Tree cover inventory; - f.
 Phase 1 archeological study; and - g.
-Rare, threatened, and endangered species survey. - 2.
-Minor Special Exception approval pursuant to Section 10.11.02 is required for the following utility lines associated with public water or public sewer crossing of any 1 contiguous Adjacent Steep Slopes or Very Steep Slope Area.
+Rare, threatened, and endangered species survey. - Minor Special Exception approval pursuant to Section 10.11.02 is required for the following utility lines associated with public sanitarywater or public sewer-and/or water line crossing of any 1 contiguous Adjacent Steep Slopes or Very Steep Slope Area.